KngStr/DDNRuntime-examples/Gencode/README.md

    "Lang": "",                      // The generated annotation language, such as: zh-Hans, can be empty, the default is en-US
-   "GenerateCommnet": true,         // Whether to generate comments, the default is false "AssemblyRoot": ""               // assembly directory "Items": [                       // List item
+   "GenerateCommnet": true,         // Whether to generate comments, the default is false "AssemblyRoot": ""               // assembly directory "NETVersion": "",                // The version of the .NET assembly, generally only used in the standard library "Items": [                       // List item
        {
 	       "Assembly": "",          // The file name or full path of the assembly (dll)